gemerden/anygraph/README.md

 node.nexts.add(node)  # raises ValueError
 ```
 This will also cause a `ValueError` to be raised when tried.
 Note that `cyclic=False` will also prevent self-reference.

+> These are the basics for creating a number of different types of graph.
+Creating graphs in this decoupled way, makes it
+>relatively easy to add functionality.
+Below are a number methods that can be applied to these graphs out-of-the-box
+>(most of which I have re-implemented a number of times in the past, because the graph logic was too tightly coupled
+>to the rest of the code).

+## Samples

+Below are code samples for the use of extra functionality that is currently included in _anygraph_.
+More examples can be found in the `demos` and `recipes` directories.

+These methods are implemented on both `One` and `many`:

+* `.iterate(start_obj, cyclic=False, breadth_first=False)`: iterate through the graph, depth- or breadth-first, allowing revisiting nodes or not,
+* `.build(start_obj, key='__iter__')`: build a graph using a key function that iterates over the next nodes to be inserted in the graph,
+* `.visit(start_obj, on_visit, cyclic=False, breadth_first=False)`: run through graph and apply on_visit to each node that is encountered,
+* `.shortest_path(start_obj, target_obj, get_cost=None, heuristic=None)`: returns the shortest path using A* or Dijkstra if a heuristic is missing,
+* `.walk(start_obj, key, on_visit=None)`: iterate over the graph using a key-function that returns the next node from `key(node)`,
+* `.endpoints(start_obj)`: iterate over the graph and gather the nodes that do not have a next node,
+* `.gather(start_obj)`: gather all nodes in the graph reachable from `start_obj` in a list, following the forward and reverse (if present) relationships.

+At the bottom of the charter there are some more samples:

+* Creating a graph that consists of nodes of different classes, mixing both `One` and `Many`,
+* Using `on_link(...)` and `on_unlink(...)` callbacks to add do extra logic when nodes are linked or unlinked.

+Note that all these methods are called as e.g. `Person.friends.some_method(start_obj, ...)`; on the `Person` class, not on an instance of `Person`.
+This is inherent to the use of descriptors.

 ### Graph Iteration